UML-Cyber-Security/CCDC_Practice_Infrastructure/OperatingSystem-Services/Service-SOC/BasicDocumentation/Docker - Install for Wazuh.md

 # How to install Docker For Wazuh Purposes #

 WHAT THIS IS:
-Documentation showing how to correctly install Docker to prepare for a Wazuh docker deployment.
-A default docker installation will most likely not work.
-In case anything gets outdated/more information can be found here: [Offical Wazuh Installation Docs](https://documentation.wazuh.com/current/deployment-options/docker/docker-installation.html)
+Documentation showing how to correctly install Docker to prepare for a Wazuh Docker deployment.
+A default Docker installation will most likely not work.
+In case anything gets outdated/more information can be found here: [Offical Wazuh Installation Docs](https://documentation.wazuh.com/current/deployment-options/Docker/Docker-installation.html)

 > [!IMPORTANT]
->DISCLAMER:  Do not follow official docker docs, follow provided steps!
+>DISCLAMER:  Do not follow official Docker docs, follow provided steps!

 ## Increase max_map_count on your Docker host: